Woodstock ’99 – 30th Anniversary Concert

 We also came across two very old men, one was in a wheel chair.
 They looked like they might have been at the original Woodstock (I wish I would have asked them).
 One of them was wearing the coolest pants which had patches all over them.

-We saw a dog and heard that someone had brought a cat.
+We saw a dog and heard someone brought a cat.
 Lots of people had Frisbees and hackey sacks, beach balls, balloons and blown up condoms.
 I saw a 6 foot blow up penis in the crowd and a blow up doll.

 There were a lot of babies around the age of one there too.
 The thing that killed me, from what I remember, those parents had to pay the full price of $150 for these kids to get into Woodstock.